 smartd -d -i 30 Run in foreground (debug) mode, checking the disk status every 30 seconds.

 smartd -q onecheck Registers devices, and checks the status of the devices exactly once.
-The exit status (the bash $? variable) will be zero if all went well, and nonzero if no devices were detected or some other problem was encountered.
+The exit status (the shell $? variable) will be zero if all went well, and nonzero if no devices were detected or some other problem was encountered.

 Note that smartmontools provides a start-up script in /usr/local/etc/rc.d/init.d/smartd which is responsible for starting and stopping the daemon via the normal init interface.
 Using this script, you can start smartd by giving the command:

 /usr/local/etc/rc.d/init.d/smartd startand stop it by using the command: